kevinrue/hancock/CONTRIBUTING.md

 Once implemented as its own function, a new method should be made available through the `learnSignatures` function using a unique `method` identifier.
 Make sure the new identifier and method are documented in the `?learnSignatures` man page.

-Learning methods should return a `tbl_geneset` object, defined in the [GeneSet](https://github.com/Kayla-Morrell/GeneSet) package.
+Learning methods should return an object inheriting from the `BaseSets` class, defined in the [unisets](https://github.com/kevinrue/unisets) package.

-For an example template, please refer to the prediction method [`learnMarkersByPositiveProportionDifference`](https://github.com/kevinrue/hancock/blob/e7e7f18fb82f59240078533de0c42545485acf9b/R/learn-methods.R#L111), made available using the [`"PositiveProportionDifference"`](https://github.com/kevinrue/hancock/blob/e7e7f18fb82f59240078533de0c42545485acf9b/R/learn-methods.R#L55) identifier.
+For an example template, please refer to the prediction method [`learnMarkersByPositiveProportionDifference`](https://github.com/kevinrue/hancock/blob/master/R/learn-methods.R#L114), made available using the [`"PositiveProportionDifference"` or `"PPD"`](https://github.com/kevinrue/hancock/blob/master/R/learn-methods.R#L54) identifiers.

-_Experimental: metadata produced by learning methods may be stored as [additional columns](https://github.com/kevinrue/hancock/blob/e7e7f18fb82f59240078533de0c42545485acf9b/R/learn-methods.R#L181) of the `tbl_geneset` returned.
+Metadata produced by learning methods may be stored as [additional columns](https://github.com/kevinrue/hancock/blob/master/R/learn-methods.R#L188) of the `BaseSets` returned.
-Those fields are currently ignored, and the implementation guidelines may change according to the development of the `tbl_geneset` class._

 ## Terminology